SPIP

 - #PUCE displays a bullet like the one on the left.

 - #FORMULAIRE_ADMIN is an optional tag used to change the position on the public site of the administration buttons (“Refresh this page”, “Modify this article”, etc.) which are only visible to logged-in administrators.
-If this tag is in the template, the administration buttons will be displayed in the chosen place, otherwise they will be displayed at the bottom of the page.
+If this tag is in the template, the administration buttons will be displayed in the chosen place, otherwise they will be displayed at the end of the page.

-- The tag #INSERT_HEAD (depuis SPIP 1.9.1) can only be used in templates between the HTML tags <head> and </head>.
-It allows SPIP and plugins (if any are installed) to add lines in the head section of the HTML page.
+- The tag #INSERT_HEAD can only be used in templates between the HTML tags <head> and </head>.
+It allows SPIP and plugins (if any are installed) to add lines in to the head section of the HTML page.

-Technical Tags
+Technical tags

 N.B.
 These tags are for experienced users of SPIP only.